 What do I do once I am approved?

-However, here are a couple quick reasons why over 80% of Cache county homeowners who have been approved for the grant, have chosen Chim Chiminey Fireplace as their dealer.
+However, here are a couple quick reasons why over 85% of Cache County and Box Elder homeowners who have been approved for the grant, have chosen Chim Chiminey Fireplace as their dealer.

 #2 – We can clean your chimney – To properly install a gas insert or stove where a wood one used to be, your chimney will need a good cleaning.
 This will also help get rid of any “soot” smell from coming into your home.